fheitmueller/sez_beps/R/methodology.md

 # Analysis of impact of BEPS Action 5 and Code of Conduct

-Data regarding the work of the Forum on Harmful Tax Practices (FHTP) was obtained from <http://www.oecd.org/tax/beps/harmful-tax-practices-peer-review-results-on-preferential-regimes.pdf> and data of the EU Code of Conduct Group from the website of the European Council under <https://data.consilium.europa.eu/doc/document/ST-9639-2018-REV-4/en/pdf>.
+Data regarding the work of the Forum on Harmful Tax Practices (FHTP) was obtained from the JUly 2019 [Peer review report](http://www.oecd.org/tax/beps/harmful-tax-practices-peer-review-results-on-preferential-regimes.pdf) and data of the EU Code of Conduct Group from the [website of the European Council](https://data.consilium.europa.eu/doc/document/ST-9639-2018-REV-4/en/pdf).
-The data is converted from pdf to csv following a prodcedure outlined in the data_preparation document.
+The data is converted extracted from the pdf documents following a prodcedure outlined in the data_preparation document.

 ## Comparing data between both organizations
 The EU Code of Conduct Group document also reports about regimes that have been reviewed by the FHTP.
 One can therefore compare the documents to find out whether it is sufficient to use the EU document as data source.
-For this purpoose we check  whether the EU document lists all regimes that are listed in the OECD report.
+For this purpose we check  whether the EU document lists all regimes that are listed in the OECD report.

 ```